ymuichiro/quick_learning_symbol_en/08_lock.md

     status: 0
     version: 1
 ```
-It shows that Alice who lock the transaction is recorded in ownerAddress and the Bob is recorded in recipientAddress.
+It shows that Alice who locked the transaction is recorded in ownerAddress and the Bob is recorded in recipientAddress.
 The information about the secret is published and Bob informs the network of the corresponding proof.

 ### Secret Proof

-Unlock with using the unlock keywords.
-Bob must have obtained the unlock keywords in advance.
+Unlock the transaction using the secret proof.
+Bob must have obtained the secret proof in advance.

 ```js